hpgavin/multivarious/README.md

     Change "my_user_name" to your computer login ID. <br> Change the path to match the multivarious installation directory on your computer. <br>
     Save your profile and close your editor.
-    Activate the changes by typing one of the following into the terminal ...
+    Activate the changes by typing one of the following two commands into the terminal ...
     ```bash
     . $PROFILE             # Windows
     source ~/.zprofile     # macOS